Celebrity Cruises

-Celebrity Cruises is a cruise line headquartered in Miami, Florida, and a wholly owned subsidiary of Royal Caribbean Group.
+Celebrity Cruises is a cruise line headquartered in Miami and a wholly owned subsidiary of Royal Caribbean Group.
 Celebrity Cruises was founded in 1988 by the Greece-based Chandris Group, and merged with Royal Caribbean Cruise Line in 1997.
+The line is currently marketed and positioned as a more premium and upscale cruise line compared to more mainstream lines such as Royal Caribbean International.